Teardrop Breast Implants: What to Consider?

 Breast implant textures can vary.
 Gummy bear implants are made from silicone but have a thicker, more stable, cohesive silicone that has less chance of a rupture or leaking compared to typical silicone or saline implants.

 The silicone gel is designed to hold its shape and remain in place even if the implant shell ruptures.
 The term “gummy bear” is used because the gel is similar to the gummy bear candy.
-This type of implant is usually for women who want a more natural look and feel but with the added benefit of more durability.
+This type of implant is usually for women who want a more realistic look and feel but with the added benefit of more durability.

 What are Teardrop Breast Implants?

-Tear drop implants require a more precise surgical technique for placement, as they must be placed correctly to achieve the desired teardrop shape.
+Tear drop implants require a more precise surgical technique for placement, as they must be placed correctly to achieve the preferred teardrop shape.
 Teardrop implants have a nano-textured surface to prevent movement.
 It is important you choose a surgeon you trust and discuss potential risks, such as capsular contracture, implant rupture, and implant displacement.

 Eligibility for Teardrop Breast Implants